Views:

 Calculating the opening value of your pension

-The opening value is the value of your NHS benefits at the day before the start of the pension input period.
+The opening value is the value of your NHS benefits on the day before the start of the pension input period.

 This is increased by the change in Consumer Prices Index (CPI) from the previous September.